jakeqaverch/EDA/README.md

 | 75%       | $9,663.54  |
 | Max       | $99,355.09 |

+-  The same as above high varience with many outliers on the high end as expected.

 #### Descriptive Statistics for Age

 | Statistic | Value    |